 Camping is permitted for no more than 14 days of any 30-day period.
 [Under no circumstances is anyone allowed to camp on a lot for more than 14 days of any 30-day period.
 This applies before, during, and after the construction of the house.]

 No travel trailer, motor home, tent, other structure of temporary character shall at any time be left on any lot except (1) during construction of a permanent structure, or (2) after completion and occupancy of a residence on the lot.
-[Only after you have poured the foundation of your house, can you leave your travel trailer, motor home, or tent on your lot.
-However, no one is allowed to camp in them before, during, or after the construction of your house for more than 14 days of any 30-day period.]
+[Only after you have poured the foundation of your house can you leave your travel trailer, motor home, or tent on your lot.
+However, no one can camp in them before, during, or after the construction of your house for more than 14 days of any 30-day period.]

-No residence shall be occupied even on a temporary basis until water service is connected and approved sanitary sewage disposal facilities are installed [as required by Article III, Section 1].
+No residence shall be occupied even on a temporary basis until water service is connected and approved sanitary sewage disposal facilities are installed [as required by Section 1].

 Section 7.
 Fences.
 All fences must be constructed with new materials.
 [Stay within your lot lines.]

 Section 8.
 Driveways.
-No driveway [or culvert] shall be constructed on any lot until all required permits from [the Wilson County Health and Safety Office (830-393-8503/8357)] have been obtained.
-They must also inspect the completed work; ask them for details.
-A dip driveway is easier and cheaper to build than one with a culvert.
-With our sandy soil, a culvert is rarely necessary.
+No driveway [or culvert] shall be constructed on any lot until [you obtain a permit from the Wilson County Health and Safety Office (830-393-8351).
+They must also inspect the completed work.
+A dip driveway is easier and cheaper to build than one with a culvert which is rarely necessary given our sandy soil.
 If you choose to install a culvert, the ends must be cut at a 45-degree angle or less.]

 Section 9.
 Completion of Construction.
 Exterior construction of a dwelling shall be completed within 6 months.
 [Other structures must be completed without undue delay.
-Immediately after construction of any structure, all refuse and materials must be removed from your lot.
-If you want to keep any materials, they must be stored within a structure (such as a fully-enclosed storage shed or privacy fence) to completely shield them from view from the roads and surrounding lots.
-Do not allow waste concrete or other refuse to be dumped on the roadsides or other lots as that would constitute illegal dumping.]
+Immediately after construction of any structure, all refuse must be removed from your lot, and all leftover materials must be removed or properly stored as described in Section 12.
+Do not allow waste concrete or other refuse to be illegally dumped on the roadsides or other lots.]

 Section 10.
 Water Wells.
-No water wells shall be drilled on any lot until all required permits from [the Evergreen Underground Water Conservation District (830- 569-4186)] have been obtained.
+No water wells shall be drilled on any lot until [you obtain a permit from the Evergreen Underground Water Conservation District (830- 569-4186).]
 No water well shall be drilled within 50 feet of any electric utility easement.
 Site location for any water well must be such that any required sanitary easement is provided for and contained on that lot.
 It is the intent hereof to prohibit any water well which might impair or limit in any way whatsoever the use of any other lot or adjoining land because of the water well and sanitation requirements related to same.

 Section 12.
 Storage, Garbage, Refuse, and Prohibited Items.